Momentous Momentum

 Our Progress

-A year ago, we launched Momentous: Personalized Scale for Global Impact — an ambitious strategic plan to guide Rice University over the next decade into a new era of excellence, access and innovation.
+In Fall 2024, we launched Momentous: Personalized Scale for Global Impact — an ambitious strategic plan to guide Rice University over the next decade into a new era of excellence, access and innovation.
 Today, we are pleased to share that we are not only on track with our goals put forth in the plan but are accelerating and exceeding.
 Thanks to the dedication, creativity and energy of our campus community, we are already seeing signs of progress.

 This plan was never intended to sit on a shelf.
 It is a living blueprint — one built on the core belief that Rice can grow thoughtfully while remaining true to its distinctive culture and values.
 As you’ll see in the information that follows, we’ve taken meaningful steps to accomplish this.
 We’ve strengthened our infrastructure, expanded student capacity and deepened support systems, ensuring that our growth is guided by data, design and purpose.